ritterim/rimdev-blog/_posts/2016-11-18-under-the-decision-tree-8.md

 external_links_target_blank: true
 ---

 Welcome back for another edition of **Under the Decision Tree**.
-With the Thanksgiving holiday we are relasing this a little early so you can read up on recent ML news after you eat your turkey dinner.
+With the Thanksgiving holiday we are releasing this a little early so you can read up on recent ML news after you eat your turkey dinner.

 Comments are always welcome at: [Decision Tree](mailto:decisiontree@ritterim.com)